The Eagle (2011 film): Production

 Macdonald described his view of the Seal people:They were a more indigenous folk than the Celts, who were from farther south ...
 They were probably small and dark, like the Inouit [sic], living off seals and dressed in sealskins.
 We are going to create a culture about which no one knows much, but which we will make as convincing as possible.
 We are basing it on clues gained from places like Skara Brae and the Tomb of the Eagles in Orkney, so that we will have them worshipping pagan symbols, like the seal and the eagle.
 The reason they have seized the emblem of the Roman eagle from the legion is because to them it [was] a sacred symbol.

 Achiltibuie, a village in northwest Scotland, was used as a filming location for the "Seal People".
 Filming started in Achiltibuie on 7 October 2009 and finished on 15 October 2009.
 The main location was Fox Point, Old Dornie.
 The Pictish village which was constructed at Fox Point was used on most days of the filming.
 Other sites included Achnahaird beach, where a horse chase was filmed, and Loch Lurgainn.
 Macdonald intended to use locals as extras.
 This was a success with many locals appearing as extras after going to castings in nearby Ullapool.
 Their roles included "Seal Warriors", "Seal Princesses" and "Elders".

 In a reversal of Hollywood films about the Roman Empire, Macdonald said the Romans are played by American actors and Rome's enemies by British actors, while the British actors Paul Ritter, Mark Strong and Pip Carter used American accents to play their Roman characters.
-The Romans are played by Americans "to achieve a little contemporary symbolism", with Bell using a neutral English accent.
+The Romans are played by Americans "to achieve a little contemporary symbolism", with Bell using an English accent.

 According to Channing Tatum, the actors trained 4–5 hours a day for each role.

 Although the film mostly stuck to the plot of Sutcliff's novel, there were a few modifications and condensations, e.g. it introduced a few violent scenes into what had been a novel written for younger children.